UMKC Professor Clancy Martin Receives National Recognition and Accolades

 Martin has talked about his personal story about suicide on "CBS Sunday Morning," NPR "Fresh Air" and in the New York Times and appeared at the Kansas City Public Library.

-In celebration, we wanted to get to know this popular professor a little better.
+We wanted to get to know this popular professor a little better.
 Here are seven fun facts about Clancy Martin:

 Philosophy was not his first major choice.